Top 5 Eco-Friendly Laundry Detergent Brands (Chemical Free)

 When phosphates find their way into water sources, it increases algae growth and poor water quality.

 Fortunately, most laundry products are now phosphate-free, but the damage has already been done to some extent.
-It’s estimated that 50% to 75% of phosphorus in lakes and rivers has come from our use of detergent.
+It’s estimated that 50% to 75% of phosphorus in lakes and rivers has come from our use of detergents.

 Chemical Surfactants